Distribution of Care

 To understand how care needs are met across the U.S., we begin by measuring the balance between those who need care and those who can provide it.
 Two key metrics help us assess this:

-Gini Coefficient of Care Jobs
+GINI Coefficient of Formal Care

 Overall